Locally conformally Kaehler structures on homogeneous spaces: Introduction

 \section{Introduction}

-A {\em locally conformally K\"ahler structure}, or shortly {\em l.c.K. structure} on a differentiable manifold $M$ is a Hermitian structure $h$ on $M$ with its associated fundamental form $\Omega$ satisfying $d \Omega = \theta \wedge \Omega$ for some closed $1$-form $\theta$ (which is so called Lee form).
-A differentiable manifold $M$ is called a {\em locally conformal K\"ahler manifold}, or shortly {\em l.c.K. manifold} if $M$ admits a l.c.K. structure.
-Note that l.c.K. structure $\Omega$ is globally conformally K\"ahler (or K\"ahler) if and only if $\theta$ is exact (or 0 respectively); and a compact l.c.K. manifold of non-K\"ahler type (i.e. the Lee form is neither $0$ nor exact) never admits a K\"ahler structure.
+A {\em locally conformally K\"ahler structure} ({\em l.c.K. structure} for short) on a differentiable manifold $M$ is a Hermitian structure $h$ on $M$ with its associated fundamental form $\Omega$ satisfying $d \Omega = \theta \wedge \Omega$ for some closed $1$-form $\theta$ (which is so called {\em Lee form}).
+Note that a l.c.K. structure $\Omega$ is locally conformally K\"ahler in the sense that there is a open covering $\{U_i\}$ of $M$ such that $\Omega_i=e^{-\sigma_i} \,\Omega$ is K\"ahler form on $U_i$ for some functions $\sigma_i$, that is, $d \,\Omega_i = 0$.
+The condition $d \,\Omega = \theta \wedge \Omega$ is equivalent to the existence of a global closed $1$-form $\theta$ (Lee form) such that $\theta|U_i = d \sigma_i$.
+A differentiable manifold with a l.c.K. structure $(M, h)$ is called a {\em locally conformal K\"ahler manifold}.
+We know that l.c.K. structure $\Omega$ is globally conformally K\"ahler (or K\"ahler) if and only if $\theta$ is exact (or 0 respectively); and a compact l.c.K. manifold of non-K\"ahler type (i.e. the Lee form is neither $0$ nor exact) admits no K\"ahler structure compatible with the original complex structure (\cite{V1}).

-There have been recently extensive studies on l.c.K. manifolds (c.f. \cite{V3} \cite{DO}, \cite{KO}, \cite{Be}, \cite{GO}).
+The inaugural study of l.c.K. manifolds was made by Vaisman in a series of papers (c.f. \cite{V}, \cite{V1}, \cite{V2}, \cite{V3}) starting with the cerebrated paper \cite{V}; and since then there have been extensive studies on l.c.K. manifolds (c.f. \cite{T}, \cite{DO}, \cite{KO}, \cite{Be}, \cite{GO}).
 In this paper we are concerned with l.c.K. structures on homogeneous and locally homogeneous spaces of Lie groups.
-There exist many examples of compact non-K\"ahler l.c.K. manifolds which are homogeneous or locally homogeneous spaces of certain Lie groups, such as Hopf surfaces, Inoue surfaces, Kodaira surfaces, or some class of elliptic surfaces (c.f. \cite{Be}, \cite{HS}).
-Their l.c.K. structures are {\em homogeneous} or {\em locally homogeneous} in the sense we will explicitly define in this paper.
-Note that homogeneous l.c.K. structures on Lie groups are nothing but left-invariant l.c.K. structures, which can be considered as l.c.K. structures on their Lie algebras.
+There exist many examples of compact non-K\"ahler l.c.K. manifolds which are homogeneous or locally homogeneous spaces of certain Lie groups, such as Hopf surfaces, Inoue surfaces, Kodaira surfaces, or some class of elliptic surfaces (c.f. \cite{Be}, \cite{Has}).
+Their l.c.K. structures are {\em homogeneous} or {\em locally homogeneous} in the following sense.